Edge States of Monolayer and Bilayer Graphene Nanoribbons: Introduction

+In the present paper, we study the electronic properties of MGNRs and BGNRs.
+The roles of SOC and bias voltage in BGNRs, as well as edge-hopping modulation are investigated.
+Firstly, we present the results of the edge states of MGNRs with edge-hopping modulation, but no SOC is included.
+Our calculations show that some new extra edge states can be created and that the energy dispersion of edge states can be modified by edge-hopping modulation.
+This suggests a way to create and manipulate some new optical transition and transport channels.
+Secondly, it is found that both intralayer Rashba SOC and bias voltage in BGNRs depress the bulk energy gap opened by intrinsic SOC.
+Differently from intralayer Rashba SOC, interlayer Rashba SOC is favorable for opening a gap and driving a topological \textquotedblleft edge semimetal\textquotedblright\ to a band insulator.

-The present paper is organized as follows.
-In Sec. \ref{sect:EdgeState1}, we summarize the results of edge states in graphene with and without DE, but no SOC is considered.
-The effect of SOC on the energy spectrum, particularly on the edge states, of GR is reported in Sec. \ref{sect:EdgeState2}.
-Sec. \ref{sect:EdgeState3} presents our results on the edge states for BGR.
-Finally, we give a brief conclusion in sec. \ref{sect:conclusions}.
+The rest of this paper is organized as follows.
+In $\S$\ref{SLGNR_NSOC}, we study the edge states of MGNRs with edge-hopping modulation, while no SOC is considered.
+The effect of SOC on the energy spectrum, particularly on the edge states, of MGNRs is investigated in $\S$\ref{SLGNR_SOC}.
+In $\S$ \ref{BLGNR_SOC}, we present our results on the edge states of BGNRs.
+Finally, we give a brief conclusion in $\S$ \ref{conclusions}.